paleo-data/paleo-data.github.io/collections/_how-to-guides/manage-data-about-specimens-using-symbiota.md

     * An [_Individual Count_](https://docs.symbiota.org/Editor_Guide/Editing_Searching_Records/symbiota_data_fields#individual-coun) and a [_Description_](https://docs.symbiota.org/Editor_Guide/Editing_Searching_Records/symbiota_data_fields#description) to further contextualize what the record represents
     * An image of the cataloged fossil material when possible

-**Historic (legacy) treatments** <br>
+**_Historic (legacy) treatments_** <br>
 Although PDWG is working to define best practices for managing data associated with newly curated part-counterpart specimens, in the past, part-counterpart specimens were inconsistently curated across fossil collections; thus, additional guidance is provided below for representing data associated with common scenarios resulting from historic practices.
-The intention here is provide guidance for capturing this legacy information consistently using Symbiota, but not to imply best practice.
+The intention here is provide guidance for capturing this legacy information consistently using Symbiota.

 All records representing part-counterpart specimens cataloged in Symbiota should include the data recommended above (all metadata + _Preparations_ = `part-counterpart` + [_Individual Count_](https://docs.symbiota.org/Editor_Guide/Editing_Searching_Records/symbiota_data_fields#individual-coun) + [_Description_](https://docs.symbiota.org/Editor_Guide/Editing_Searching_Records/symbiota_data_fields#description) + an image (when possible).

 Additionally, the following suggestions are made for several specific scenarios:

-**_Pieces of a part-counterpart specimen were cataloged together with suffixed numbers:_**
+_Pieces of a part-counterpart specimen were cataloged together with suffixed numbers:_ <br>
 If pieces of a part-counterpart specimen have been assigned one catalog number with a suffix (such that each piece has an identical catalog number but that number is also associated with a letter or a similar suffix, e.g. "UCM1234a", "UCM1234b", etc), each suffixed piece should be listed in the _Alternative Identifiers_ table.
 Use `part` or `counterpart` as the _Tag Name_ if specific pieces of the specimen have been explicitly identified as such.

 For example: